 Emotional Distress and Punitive Damages

 Workplace injustice can seriously affect your mental and emotional well-being.
 If you’ve experienced anxiety, depression, or extreme stress due to mistreatment, you may be entitled to compensation for emotional distress.
-Additionally, if your employer’s actions were particularly reckless or intentional, the court may award punitive damages—a financial penalty designed to punish severe misconduct and prevent future violations.
+Additionally, if your employer’s actions were particularly reckless or intentional, the court may award punitive damages, a financial penalty designed to punish severe misconduct and prevent future violations.
+These types of damages are often awarded in severe in-state cases where intent or malice can be shown.

 Employer Size and Resources

 The size and financial strength of your employer can significantly impact your settlement amount.
 Larger companies often have more resources and may offer higher payouts to avoid bad publicity and prolonged legal battles.
 They are also more likely to have legal teams dedicated to handling settlements.
-On the other hand, smaller employers may offer lower settlements due to limited funds but might be more willing to settle quickly to avoid the high costs of litigation.
+On the other hand, smaller In-state employers or Local businesses may offer lower settlements due to limited funds.
+Still, they might be more willing to settle quickly to avoid the high costs of litigation.
 Understanding your employer’s financial position can help you strategize your case and maximize your compensation.

 Average Settlement Amounts by Case Type

 There is no specific settlement amount for any employment lawsuit.
 It depends solely on the type and severity of the case.
-Let’s look at the common settlement amounts based on different case types.
+Let’s look at the common settlement amounts based on different case types seen locally.

 Workplace Discrimination Settlements